*** Update Nov 2023: New MateSel version released. Release notes available from the download page.

 MateSel is used world-wide by top breeding organisations across the key animal industries including: Dairy, Beef, Pigs, Meat Sheep, Wool Sheep, Broilers, Eggs, Turkeys, Atlantic Salmon, Pacific Salmon, Rainbow Trout, and Shrimp.

 MateSel is also used in plants including: Trees, Canola, Chickpeas, and Beans.

 Many technical developments made for specific industries have proved useful across industries – so you can benefit from a wide range of ideas.
 While balancing genetic gain and diversity (Optimal Contributions Selection), you can simultaneously:

 - Manage trait distributions, including Tactical Desired Gains

 - Target creation of different categories of seedstock for sale according to the needs of different categories of customer

 - Impose a wide range of constraints on animal movement, numbers of matings, patterns of mating, and others

 - Use genomic information for mating decisions as well as for selection.

 You are in control.
 You guide MateSel to a solution that you adopt, using an interactive graphical interface.
-If you don’t like what you see then you can "change the goalposts" and MateSel finds a solution for this new direction you have set.
+If you don’t like what you see then you can "change the goalposts" and MateSel finds a solution for this new direction.
 In the end, you make the decisions, not the program.
 But MateSel does all the hard stuff.

-MateSel is also used in most organisations as a research tool, typically to explore different strategy options for implementing breeding programs.
+MateSel is also used in many organisations as a research tool, typically to explore different strategy options for implementing breeding programs.
 Options can be compared graphically on-screen to aid decisions on strategy.